Neutral / cushion / high arch

 - Brooks made minimal updates in the Adrenaline ASR 12 GTX that are sure to help improve the latest version’s performance.
 One minor change that may go unnoticed by many is the slightly lower ankle collar.
 This will immediately address past concerns of some runners who felt a bit of irritation in their ankles.

-- The outsole gets an upgrade in the form of a substantial segmented crash pad, which really helps make the transition from the landing to toe off smoother and quicker.
+- This running shoe's outsole gets an upgrade in the form of a substantial segmented crash pad, which really helps make the transition from the landing to toe-off smoother and quicker.
 Brooks also made the outer part of the lugs a bit malleable to handle better loose rocks and graveled paths.

 Brooks Adrenaline ASR 12 GTX size and fit